nidalaburaed/5GBTSmetricsDataJSONtoCSV/README.md

 # Notes

-Example JSON files are provided in the repository
+Example JSON files are provided in the repository for testing purposes

 ## Inquiries